Billy Baldwin says Gilgo Beach murders suspect was his high school classmate: "Mind-boggling"

 Actor Billy Baldwin, the younger sibling of actor Alec Baldwin, said on Friday that he went to high school with the man who police have taken into custody for his alleged connection to the Gilgo Beach murders.

 Rex Heuermann of Massapequa, Long Island, was taken into custody as a suspect in the case, law enforcement officials confirmed to CBS News, more than a decade after the long-unsolved murders of at least 10 women on Gilgo Beach.
-Suffolk County police took Heuermann into custody at his home late Thursday night.
-The charges against him have not yet been announced.
+Suffolk County police took Heuermann into custody at his home late Thursday night, and officials announced Friday that he has been charged with multiple counts of murder for the deaths of three of the women — three counts of first-degree murder and three counts of second-degree.

 "Woke up this morning to learn that the Gilgo Beach serial killer suspect was my high school classmate Rex Heuermann," Baldwin tweeted on Friday, saying they went to Massapequa's Berner High School and graduated in 1981.